-Description: English Language Development 3 is a course designated for non-English speaking students who score at least a 2 or 3 on the CELDT test.
+Description: English Language Development 3 is a course designated for non-English speaking who are placed in it based on their ELPAC score.
 ELD 3 will teach them advanced communication in the English language in order to be successfully mainstreamed into the high school curriculum.
 The emphasis of the course will be on oral language communication, advanced vocabulary development, listening comprehension, reading skills, and writing.